-The words 'term, condition or requirement'186 are to be given a broad meaning.
+The words 'term, condition or requirement' are to be given a broad meaning.
 It is still necessary, however, to identify specifically a particular action or practice which is said to constitute the relevant requirement.
 In considering the expression 'requirement or condition' in the context of the sex discrimination provisions of the Anti-Discrimination Act 1977 (NSW), Dawson J stated:

 Upon principle and having regard to the objects of the Act, it is clear that the words 'requirement or condition' should be construed broadly so as to cover any form of qualification or prerequisite ...
 Nevertheless, it is necessary in each particular instance to formulate the actual requirement or condition with some precision.
-187
+197

 A requirement need not be explicit but rather can be implicit.
-For example, a service which is provided in a certain manner may, in effect, impose a requirement that the service be accessed in that manner.188
+For example, a service which is provided in a certain manner may, in effect, impose a requirement that the service be accessed in that manner.
+198 whether or not the purpose for which the requirement is imposed could be achieved without the imposition of a discriminatory requirement, or by the imposition of a requirement that is less discriminatory in its impact;199